 As before, the logo embodies strength, energy, and passion, but these qualities are now expressed through entirely different artistic elements.
 The abstract image of a spinning vortex is placed at the top.
 Designers had to scale it down to achieve balanced proportions.

 The “I” blends naturally with the “M” because its top is cut at the right angle.
-The letters are tightly spaced and separated only by a golden outline surrounding them.
-The gold border appears shiny due to a soft gradient.
+The letters are tightly spaced, separated only by a golden outline.
+The gold border appears shiny due to a soft, gradient effect.
 Its texture evokes associations with leadership, prestige, grandeur, and valuable prizes.
 It reflects the pride in a successful team that has won numerous IPL titles.
 The blue color of the letters provides a pleasing contrast, giving the inscription a refined and polished look.
-A gradient is also used here, as the cricket club wanted to showcase its modernity.
+A gradient is also used here to showcase the cricket club’s modernity.

 The logo’s smooth font and clean lines add simplicity and elegance.
-Although the abbreviation is tilted to the right, it still exudes an aura of strength and stability, perfectly capturing the grandeur of the Mumbai Indians.
-The combination of bright colors and dynamic shapes symbolizes athletic prowess and the pursuit of triumph, as this is one of the most successful clubs in IPL history.
+Although the abbreviation is tilted to the right, it still exudes strength and stability, perfectly capturing the grandeur of the Mumbai Indians.
+The combination of bright colors and dynamic shapes symbolizes athletic prowess and the pursuit of triumph, as the club is among the most successful in IPL history.
 Even the Sudarshana Chakra resembles a victorious vortex, which the team carries onto the field as they defeat their opponents.